• Skip to primary navigation

 Reheating Instructions

 To reheat from the fridge, place the rice in a pan or microwave-safe dish with a few tablespoons of water or broth to rehydrate it slightly.
-Cover and heat over medium-low heat on the stovetop, or microwave in 30-second intervals, stirring in between until heated through.
+Cover and heat on the stovetop over medium-low heat, or microwave in 30-second intervals, stirring in between until heated through.

-For frozen rice, thaw overnight in the fridge first or reheat gently straight from frozen using a steamer or covered skillet over low heat.
+For frozen rice, thaw overnight in the fridge first, or reheat gently straight from frozen in a steamer or a covered skillet over low heat.

-• Let the rice rest covered – After cooking, rest the rice for at least 5 minutes before fluffing to lock in moisture and finish steaming.
+3. Let the rice rest, covered - After cooking, let the rice rest for at least 5 minutes before fluffing to lock in moisture and finish steaming.

 Frequently Asked Questions